sujoe77/leetcode/src/main/java/com/festina/festina.md

 ### 2.1 Improvement

-- thread safe collections, putIfAbsent
+- Thread safe collections, putIfAbsent
 - Future for async (smaller inconsistent window, timeout, cancellation)
-- single thread performance vs scalability
+- Scalability

 Limitations

-- no timeout (one of the problem of distributed system)
+- can be blocking, no timeout (one of the problem of distributed system)
-- not scalable to multiple host
+- not distributed (configuration service, partition, replication ...)

 ### 2.2 Implementation

 Thread safe

 - concurrent collections
   - visibility and atomicity
   - compare-and-swap, volatile, Atomic, ThreadLocal
 - Future
 - happens-before